Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 A candidate is given a final determination of “Pass” or “Did not pass” as their exam score or result.
 Candidates receive a topic-level performance summary showing whether their performance was below, at, or above the passing standard for each topic area.
 Exact numerical scores are not disclosed.

-CFA Level 1 Passing Score
+CFA Exam Level 1 Passing Score And Pass Mark

 Each level of the CFA has its own criteria for determining its passing score.
 The CFA Institute Board of Governors sets the MPS for each level, and that changes with each cycle of new candidates.

-CFA Level 1 Pass Rate
+CFA Exam Level 1 Pass Rate

 Gaining your CFA certification is not an easy task.
 The Level 1 test is intentionally designed to be fairly difficult, but for a good reason.
 The Board of Governors purposely sets the bar high so that only those with a deep and broad understanding of the subject matter move forward to Level 2, and the pass rate definitely supports that philosophy.